dev-leiva/simple-soundboard/README.md

+Here's the updated README with outdated references removed and the new changelog information integrated:

 # Simple Soundboard

-A low-latency Windows soundboard application that mixes microphone input with triggered sound files and outputs to a virtual audio device.
+A low-latency Windows soundboard application that mixes microphone input with triggered sound files and outputs to virtual or physical audio devices.
 Perfect for Discord, OBS, streaming, and content creation.

 ## Features

 - **VB-Cable Integration**: Automatic detection and setup of VB-Audio Virtual Cable
 - **Low-Latency Audio Engine**: WASAPI with configurable buffer sizes (3-20ms)
-- **Real-Time Latency Monitoring**: Live display of audio latency with low CPU overhead
+- **Real-Time Latency Monitoring**: Live display of audio latency
 - **Real-time Audio Mixing**: Mix microphone input with sound effects
 - **Global Hotkeys**: Trigger sounds from anywhere with customizable hotkey combinations
 - **WPF Interface**: Modern design with real-time audio level monitoring